“Throughout my life, I’d always done makeovers on women.

 I just think that even if you go to your lovely organic local store, by the time you ingest (fruits and vegetables) and they’re a few days old, our body only absorbs a certain amount.
 I think there are a few supplements today which are really key that we should consume.

-I take L-Lysine, which at the moment is very key to take as it is an antiviral supplement.
 I think during this time that we have this virus around, we need to be protecting our body and zinc is good, as it reduces inflammation in our body.
 If our body is less inflamed, we have, I think, less a chance of contracting COVID (Ed. note: alongside, of course, getting vaccinated and practising social distancing).

 I feel my most beautiful when I feel my most joyful.

 Because when you’re feeling full of joy, the physical stress on your face diminishes greatly.
 I could be joyful, you know, on a boat in the sea, reading, and feeling glorious and rested.
 I think when I’m really rested, I feel my most appealing, and when I’m very stressed, I need sometimes a lot of makeup to give that same look that I would get (otherwise).
 I really need to do good makeup.
 Luckily with Trinny London, I can do good makeup in five minutes.
 So it’s very quick to get that look.

 I picked up “as we go down the path of life” from a lovely dermatologist in America, Dr. Julia Hunter: all our experience and everything that happens does translate onto our face.
 To me, it’s less about ageing and it’s more about having fantastic energy.
 If you have great energy, you feel full of energy.
 You never look in the mirror and feel you look tired, and I think that’s what it is.